ChineduGboof/Inception/Readme.md

-#inception

-Project inception (school 42/21).
+## Inception

+Project Inception (42 Abudhabi).

 This set of guides is intended for the phased implementation of the inception project.

+## Must Read
-Follow the guide and conclude the installation of all needed for the inception from the start to the bonus.
+> Follow the guide below and conclude the installation of all needed for the inception project
+> from the start (Mandatory) to the bonus.
-After that, follow the additional steps to adjust certain issues made in the guide that are not part of the subjects requirements.
+> After that, follow the additional steps to adjust certain issues made in the guide that
+> are not part of the subjects requirements and could potentially affect your grades in the project.
+> * Remember to remove the .env file when submitting to your git repository

-## Project steps
+## Mandatory

 Briefly about the stages of the project: